krzysztofj1234567890/computer-science-basics-tutorials/aws_architect_certification/aws_architect_exam.md

   - Internet Identity Providers
   - SAML
   - OpenID Connect
+- LB is in public or private subnet
+- EC2s are in private subnets

 #### Application Load Balancer <a id="ALB"></a>

-- use it with web applications with __layer 7__ routing - http and https,
+- use it with web applications with __layer 7__ routing - http, https, gRPC, WebSockets
 - microservices architectures such as Docker containers
 - Targets: __EC2, containers, Lambda, on-premises__
 - Support for hosting multiple websites (Server Name Indication)
 - User Authentication - __Cognito__
+- internet-facing or internal: ALB is in public or private subnet
+  - select 2 or more subnets in separate AZ for HA
+- IPv4 or IPV6
+- VPC + public subnet
+- Security Group
+__ALB will do https decryption__ with the SSL certificate you provide
+- forwards request to __target group__: EC2, lambda, ALB, IP addresses (on-premises)
+- can do port translation
+- __health check__ (default is port http)
+- sticky essions using cookies
+- idle connection timeout
+- Static IP address __NOT supported__

 Routing:
-- Path based
+- __path-based__ (exampple.com/images or example.com/orders) and __host-based__ routing (images.example.com or orders.example.com)
 - Host HTTP header (support for multiple domains)
 - Any standard or custom HTTP header
 - Query string parameter based